 Yesterday however, Mr Justice Simon announced that this is not going to happen, and that Belhaj’s case cannot go forward.

-The judge conceded that Belhaj had a ‘potentially well-founded claim that the UK authorities were directly implicated in the extra-ordinary rendition of the claimants’.
-He also noted that a court of law rather than the ISC was the proper forum to pursue his allegations.
-Nevertheless, he rejected this possibility because – you guessed it – it would ‘jeopardize national security.’
+The judge conceded that Belhaj had a “potentially well-founded claim that the UK authorities were directly implicated in the extra-ordinary rendition of the claimants”.
+He agreed that a court of law rather than the ISC was the proper forum to pursue his allegations.
+Nevertheless, he rejected this possibility because – you guessed it – it would “jeopardize national security.”

 In other words, it’s ok for UK intelligence officers to kidnap or torture someone or help others do it, and even for the government to sanction actions abroad that it knows to be illegal, as long there is an American involved, or these actions take place abroad and therefore become ‘non-justiciable’.

-Such procedures are the secret or semi-secret consequences of foreign policies directed by an unaccountable establishment that simply has to invoke the words ‘national security’ for an awed hush to fall on the ground.
+Such procedures are the secret or semi-secret consequences of foreign policies directed by an unaccountable establishment that simply has to invoke the words ‘national security’ to justify its actions – and remove those actions from public scrutiny.

-Neither the spooks nor the politicians want public debate about the morality, legality – and logic – of the torture/rendition program and the typically craven British involvement in it.
-Instead they would like the population to put its feet up and take comfort in the thought that the security agents who are working night and day to ‘keep us safe’ from the terrorists who hate our values can do whatever they want, whenever they want, in accordance with the highest principles of an advanced democracy.
+Neither the spooks nor the politicians want a public debate about the morality, legality – and logic – of the torture/rendition program.
+They would like the population to look away and take comfort in the thought that the security agents who are working night and day to ‘keep us safe’ from the terrorists know what they are doing and are acting in accordance with the highest principles of an advanced democracy.

-And if the government deems it necessary from time to time to depart from these practices, and send someone off to have their feet or testicles beaten, that is not something that concerns us.
+And if the government deems it necessary from time to time to depart from these principles, and send someone off to a foreign dictatorship to have their feet or testicles beaten, that is not something that concerns us.